thiruboy1/mydevops/kubernetes/kube notes.md

 tcp://10.3.240.1:443
 ```
 ## Kube Env Variables
-              in pod defination file u can specfiy the env variables, Enfiroment variable can be set in two ways
+              in pod defination file u can specfiy the env variables, Enviroment variable can be set in two ways
 ### 1) direct way

               to set an Enviorment variable use "env" array